 Where can I see my overdraft limit?

-You can see any arranged overdraft limit you have, as well as your current balance, in your Barclays app or Online Banking.
+You can see any arranged overdraft limit you have, as well as your current balance, in your Barclays app or in Online Banking.

 I don’t have an arranged overdraft – can I apply for one?

 If you have a provisional limit available, you’ll see a notification in your Barclays app or in Online Banking.
-You can apply for an arranged overdraft in either.
+If you can see your provisional limit, you can apply for an arranged overdraft in either.